-11 RESTRAINT SYSTEM HARDWARE
+10 RESTRAINT SYSTEM HARDWARE

-- 11.1.1 The minimum acceptable bolts used for mounting all belts and harness are 3/8in SAE Grade 5 or 5/16in Grade 8, which shall properly fit both the car mounting points and the belt end attachments.
-To achieve the required proper snug fit, shouldered steel bushings may be used if necessary.
-A Scrutineer shall approve, and note in the vehicle logbook, all installations using 5/16in bolts. - 11.1.2 Where possible, seat belts, shoulder harness, and anti-submarine strap(s) should be mounted to the roll structure or frame of the Car.
+- 10.1.1 The minimum acceptable bolts used for mounting all belts and harness are 3/8in SAE Grade 5 or 5/16in Grade 8, which shall properly fit both the car mounting points and the belt end attachments.
+To achieve the required proper snug fit, shouldered steel bushings may be used if necessary. - 10.1.2 Where possible, seat belts, shoulder harness, and anti-submarine strap(s) should be mounted to the roll structure or frame of the Car.
 Where this is not possible, large diameter mounting washers or equivalent reinforcing shall be used to spread the load.
-Bolting directly to floor panels etc., without adequate reinforcement, is not acceptable. - 11.1.3 All mounting hardware used to secure the driver restraint system shall serve no other purpose.
+Bolting directly to floor panels etc., without adequate reinforcement, is not acceptable. - 10.1.3 All mounting hardware used to secure the driver restraint system shall serve no other purpose.

-12 RESTRAINT SYSTEM VALIDITY
+11 RESTRAINT SYSTEM VALIDITY

-- 12.1.1 Restraint systems meeting SFI standards shall bear a dated SFI spec label.
+- 11.1.1 Restraint systems meeting SFI standards shall bear a dated SFI spec label.
 For older labels with the punched manufacturing date, the certification indicated by this label shall expire on Dec 31st of the 2nd year after the date indicated by the label.
-Starting in 2017 the labels will use a printed expiration date ("Valid Until"); the equipment is not valid after the date printed. - 12.1.2 Restraint systems homologated to FIA standards will have a label indicating a date of expiration which is Dec 31st of the year marked. - 12.1.3 If a restraint system has more than one type of certification, the label with the latest expiration may be used.

-All restraint equipment must also bear the manufacturer name
+Starting in 2017 the labels will use a printed expiration date ("Valid Until"); the equipment is not valid after the date printed. - 11.1.2 Restraint systems homologated to FIA standards will have a label indicating a date of expiration which is Dec 31st of the year marked. - 11.1.3 If a restraint system has more than one type of certification, the label with the latest expiration may be used. - 11.1.4 All restraint equipment must also bear the manufacturer name.